Skip to content

 # Get everything from the last day

-slackbuzz digest --since 1d --json
+slackbuzz activity --all --since 1d --json

 # Check saved items that need follow-up